Share This Article

 What to watch next

 Summer Sonic still has room to keep pushing this angle before August.
-The official site says ticket pre-sales are already live for key pass types, and future announcements are still expected as the festival builds out its 25th anniversary edition.
+According to the official festival site, ticket pre-sales are already live for key pass types and more announcements are still expected as the 25th anniversary edition takes shape.
 If the current bill holds, this year's Korean presence will not just be big.
 It will be balanced, which is a more interesting signal for where cross-market festival programming is heading in 2026.